Commvault/CVPowershellSDKV2/readme.md

 - For information on any Commvault PowerShell command, run Get-Help [command]
 - For detailed examples on any Commvault PowerShell command, run Get-Help [command] -Examples, Get-Help [command] -Full
 - To use a commandlet which accept data in hastable please create the hashtable with the model prefix
+- For example : New-User requires an input Users which has a model [Commvault.Powershell.ICreateUser] .
+To create a hashtable for creating a user prefix the model before the curly braces
+  $userdata = [Commvault.Powershell.ICreateUser]{...}